dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 You might be in the position of maintaining libraries that need to be used across Scala 2 and Scala 3 services.

-One way to solve this, if it works for you, is to code your libraries to a subset of Scala 2 that's also valid Scala 3.
+One way to solve this, if feasible for the code in question, is to code your libraries to a subset of Scala 2 that's also valid Scala 3.
 For me, this boiled down to `"-Xsource:3-cross"`, or, more completely:

 ```
 libraryDependencies ++= {